Asynchronous Distributed Reinforcement Learning for LQR Control via Zeroth-Order Block Coordinate Descent: Introduction

 (v).
 The sample complexity of our algorithm is higher than that in \cite{Fazel18,malik2020derivative,Mohammadi20} because their optimization problems have the gradient domination property, and \cite{Fazel18,malik2020derivative} assume that the infinite horizon LQR cost can be obtained perfectly.
-The sample complexity of our algorithm for LQR is slightly lower than that in \cite{Li19}.
+The sample complexity of our algorithm for LQR is slightly lower than that in \cite{Li19} (see the discussion after Theorem \ref{th as LQR}).
 However, two consensus algorithms are employed in \cite{Li19} for distributed sampling and global cost estimation, respectively, which may slow down the gradient estimation process especially for large-scale problems.
-Moreover, the gradient estimation in \cite{Li19} is essentially based on global cost evaluation, while we adopt local cost evaluation, which improves the scalability to large-scale networks significantly.
+Moreover, the gradient estimation in \cite{Li19} is essentially based on global cost evaluation, while we adopt local cost evaluation, which improves the scalability.

 (vi).
 Distributed RL has also been extensively studied via a Markov decision process (MDP) formulation, e.g., \cite{kar2013cal,omidshafiei2017deep,lowe2017multi,Zhang2018fully,chen2021communication}.
 However, in comparison to our work, they require more information for each agent or are essentially based on global cost evaluation.
 More specifically, in \cite{kar2013cal,lowe2017multi,Zhang2018fully,chen2021communication}, the global state is assumed to be available for all the agents.
 It has been shown in \cite{lowe2017multi} that naively applying policy gradient methods to multi-agent settings exhibits high variance gradient estimates. \cite{omidshafiei2017deep} describes a distributed learning framework with partial observations, but only from an empirical perspective.